Houthis welcome Yemeni president's concessions but gunmen remain

 Another Houthi official told Reuters he expected Hadi to announce a decision on government posts, after which the group would begin procedures for the release of bin Mubarak and the gradual withdrawal from the presidential buildings.

+"And the complete withdrawal will coincide with the completion of all the decisions related to the deal signed yesterday," the Houthi official said, declining to be identified.

-But Yemen's Information Minister Nadia al-Saqqaf expressed scepticism.
+But Yemen's Information Minister Nadia al-Saqqaf expressed scepticism over the Houthi's intentions.
 "Ahmed Mubarak is still (the) Houthis' hostage," she wrote on her Twitter account.
 "They got what they want.
 Why they should fulfil their promise?"